-One of the most egregious examples of mislabeling was a fish sold as grouper that was actually king mackerel, a fish that tends to have very high mercury levels.
-Women of childbearing age are cautioned not to consume king mackerel because the mercury could hurt a developing fetus.
+In 2012, another report by Oceana revealed that 31 percent of seafood sold in South Florida was mislabeled.
+It found the most fraud with snapper, with 10 out of 26 samples incorrectly labeled, but also pointed to other troubling examples.
+One of the most egregious was a fish sold as grouper that was actually king mackerel, a species that tends to have high mercury levels.
+Women of childbearing age are cautioned to avoid king mackerel because the mercury could hurt a developing fetus.

-"The results are disturbing," Beth Lowell, campaign director at Oceana, said in a prepared release.
+"The results are disturbing," Lowell said at the time.
 "The continued mislabeling of seafood in Florida shows that inspections alone are not enough.
 Seafood needs to be traced from boat to plate to ensure that it is safe, legal and honestly labeled."

-Ocean's investigation follows a similar undercover operation in February by the Florida Fish and Wildlife Conservation Commission, which resulted in more than 300 criminal charges being brought against 56 people.
+That investigation followed a similar undercover operation by the Florida Fish and Wildlife Conservation Commission, which resulted in more than 300 criminal charges against 56 people.
 The investigation revealed "rampant exploitation of Florida's fish and wildlife resources" including fish, deer and turtles.

-Previous investigations by Oceana revealed that only 2 percent of seafood sold in the U.S. is inspected and even less is checked to make sure it is not fraudulently labeled.
-Oceana has issued a call for greater federal inspection to make sure that seafood sold in this country is "safe, legal, and honestly labeled."
+Previous investigations by Oceana found that only 2 percent of seafood sold in the U.S. is inspected and even less is checked to make sure it's not fraudulently labeled.

 "After testing nearly 2,000 samples from more than 30 states since we began our investigations into seafood fraud, it never ceases to astonish me that we continue to uncover troubling levels of deception in the seafood we feed our families," Warner says in a statement about the newest report.
 "For the sake of ours and the ocean's health, more needs to be done to tackle this problem."

 Editor's note: This article has been updated since it was originally published in July 2012.